geekodour/o/content/personal_lists/quotes.md

 ## Creating {#creating}

 -   In writing, the fastest way to build credibility is to state the other side’s argument better than they can
+-   We can fix it.
+We have the technology.
+OK.
+We need to create the technology.
+Alright.
+The policy guys are mucking with the technology.
+Relax.
+WE'RE ON IT.
+Dan Kaminsky's Bio.

 ## Geo/Political {#geo-political}